bsyiem/xr_summer_school/index.md

 {% include feature_row %}

 # Call for Participation

+It is an incredibly exciting time for XR research!
+With immersive technologies rapidly advancing, we are at the brink of wider commercial adoption of MR and VR headsets.
+Research in this area can shape the future of how we work, learn, play, and socialise.

 We are thrilled to invite applications for the XR Research Methods Summer School, a five-day intensive program on 06-10 January 2025 at the University of Sydney.
 This program is designed for graduate students, researchers, and professionals eager to learn cutting-edge research methods in the rapidly evolving field of extended reality (XR), encompassing virtual, augmented, and mixed realities.